The Safety Mind Disclaimer

 Authorship Note

 This work is original and authored.
-It is not copied, borrowed, or adapted from external sources.
-It is a personal and professional philosophy of safety, written to stand as a legacy of thought.
+It is not copied, adapted, or derived from external sources.

 Lee este artículo en Español: La Mente Segura: Una declaración de autoría